 The London Underground symbol is an iconic piece of logo design.
 The red and blue bar and circle roundel has been around since 1908.
 But visitors to London's Westminster Underground station can now see a reimagined version of the transit symbol courtesy of British-Ghanaian artist Larry Achiampong.

 The eight new designs – under the banner Pan African Flag for the Relic Travellers’ Alliance 2019 – were commissioned by Art on the Underground, a visual arts showcase funded by Transport for London.
-The designs are part of the '2019 – On Edge' series and if you want to get a closer look at the artwork you have until the end of February 2020, when the project comes to an end.
+The designs are part of the '2019 – On Edge' series and if you want to get a closer look at the artwork you have until the end of February 2020, when the project comes to an end (if you happen to be heading to the UK capital yourself, see our guide to the best hotels in London).

 Achiampong chose to focus on Pan African colours – green, black, and red – that speak symbolically to various African identities.
 The colours represent the land, the people and the struggles that the African continent has endured, while gold was chosen to represent a new day and prosperity.